forzagreen/arabterm/README.md

 This repository provides a full extract of [arabterm.org](http://www.arabterm.org/) dictionaries, in CSV files and in a [SQLite](https://www.sqlite.org/) database.

-The data extraction was performed between March and July of 2022, by web scraping [arabterm.org](http://www.arabterm.org/), using python, [Selenium](https://selenium-python.readthedocs.io/), and [lxml](https://lxml.de/lxmlhtml.html).
+The data extraction was performed between March and August of 2022, by web scraping [arabterm.org](http://www.arabterm.org/), using python, [Selenium](https://selenium-python.readthedocs.io/), and [lxml](https://lxml.de/lxmlhtml.html).

 - [arabterm](#arabterm)